-After the offerings, PCA Holdings will beneficially own 49.0% of the outstanding common stock of PCA.
-As a result, PCA Holdings will effectively have the ability to elect all of the members of our board of directors, appoint new management and approve any action requiring the approval of our stockholders.
+After the offerings, PCA Holdings will beneficially own % of the outstanding common stock of PCA on a fully diluted basis.
+As a result, PCA Holdings will have the ability to elect all of the members of our board of directors, appoint new management and approve any action requiring the approval of our stockholders.
 The directors have the authority to make decisions affecting our capital structure, including the issuance of additional indebtedness and the declaration of dividends.

 The interests of PCA Holdings could conflict with the interests of the other holders of the common stock.